sabegg2/deep-learning-challenge/Analysis/Analysis.md

     - tanh
 - Up to 80 nodes in the input layer, and up to 40 nodes in the hidden layers
 - 20 epochs
-- Added a learning rate choice, which alows Keras Tuner to explore different learning rates.
+- Added a learning rate choice, which allows Keras Tuner to explore different learning rates.
 The learning rate is a critical hyperparameter that can significantly impact the training of the model.
 - Include dropout layers to reduce overfitting by randomly setting a fraction of input units to 0 at each update during training.
 - Added L2 regularization to the dense layers to help prevent overfitting.